WhyRFoundation/foundation/2020/hackathon.md

 ### Challenges

-Challenges and guidance for solution are published here
+Challenges and the guidance for solutions are published here

 > [github.com/WhyR2020/hackathon](https://github.com/WhyR2020/hackathon)

 ### Competition Rules

-Since the event is a competition with symbolic prices, we would like to grade solutions.
+Since the event was a competition with symbolic prices, we wanted like to grade solutions.
-Solutions should be sent as videos (max 5 min! per video).
-They should be presenting insights developed to solve stated challenges.
+Solutions were sent as videos (we aimed at max 5 min! per video).
+Videos should aim to present insights developed to solve stated challenges.
-Each team can send a solution for each challenge in as a separate video (one video for one challenge).
+Each team could send a solution for each challenge in a separate video (one video for one challenge).
-More details about hackathon criterias announced at the event opening!
+Details about hackathon criterias were announced at the opening of the hackathon and are below!

 - Whether there are at least 3 people in the team?
 - Is the presentation based on HackeR News data?